privaci/privaci.github.io/_posts/2024-10-21-7th-ci_sympoisum.md

 <p style="font-size: 18px;">
   Registration for the symposium is <strong>&#8364; 100</strong>.
   <br/>
-   Please use the following [link](https://www.vub.be/en/event/7th-annual-privaci-symposium) to register.
+   Please use the following <a href=https://www.vub.be/en/event/7th-annual-privaci-symposium>link</a> to register.
 </p>

 <br/>